MattMW04/Matt-Wilcox-Portfolio-Site/README.md

 - **Responsive & Animated UI:**
   The site is fully responsive and features smooth scroll-reveal animations for an engaging user experience.

+- **Rate Limiting & Email Integration:**
+  Contact form submissions are protected with Redis Upstash-based rate limiting, and emails are sent using the Resend email API.

 ## Tech Stack

 - [Next.js](https://nextjs.org/)